Nicole Kidman: Relationships and family

 Before marrying Cruise, Kidman had been in relationships with Australian actor Marcus Graham and Windrider co-star Tom Burlinson.
-The film Cold Mountain brought rumours that an affair between Kidman and co-star Jude Law was responsible for the break-up of his marriage.
+The film Cold Mountain brought rumors that an affair between Kidman and co-star Jude Law was responsible for the break-up of his marriage.
 Both denied the allegations, and Kidman won an undisclosed sum from the British tabloids that published the story.
 She began dating musician Lenny Kravitz in 2003.
 According to Kidman, they were engaged before deciding to end their relationship.
 However, they remain on good terms.
 Kravitz's daughter, Zoë Kravitz, later said that Kidman was a loving potential stepmother to her.
 In 2003, she briefly dated A Tribe Called Quest rapper Q-Tip.

-Kidman and her husband Keith Urban in 2011; the couple married in 2006 and separated in 2025.
+Kidman and her then-husband Keith Urban in 2011; the couple married in 2006 and divorced in 2026.

-In January 2005, Kidman met Australian-American country singer Keith Urban at G'Day LA, an event honouring Australians.
+In January 2005, Kidman met Australian-American country singer Keith Urban at G'Day LA, an event honoring Australians.
 In May 2006, she revealed they were engaged.
 Kidman married Urban on 25 June 2006 at Cardinal Cerretti Memorial Chapel on the grounds of St Patrick's Estate, Manly, in Sydney.
 For their honeymoon, they went to French Polynesia.

 In a 2015 interview, regarding her relationship with Urban, Kidman said, "We didn't really know each other – we got to know each other during our marriage."
 Urban has credited Kidman for helping him overcome his struggles with alcohol addiction.
-They maintain homes in Nashville (Tennessee, US), Beverly Hills (California, US), two apartments in Sydney (New South Wales, Australia), a farmhouse in Sutton Forest (New South Wales, Australia), and an apartment in Manhattan (New York, US).
+They maintained homes in Nashville (Tennessee, US), Beverly Hills (California, US), two apartments in Sydney (New South Wales, Australia), a farmhouse in Sutton Forest (New South Wales, Australia), and an apartment in Manhattan (New York, US).
 The couple's first daughter was born in 2008, in Nashville.
-In 2010, their second daughter was born via gestational surrogacy at Nashville's Centennial Women's Hospital.
-In September 2025, it was revealed that they had separated and that Kidman had filed for divorce citing irreconcilable differences.
+In 2010, their second daughter was born.

+In September 2025, it was revealed that Kidman and Urban had separated and that Kidman had filed for divorce, citing irreconcilable differences; the divorce was finalized on 6 January 2026.

 Religious beliefs and political views

 Kidman was brought up in a Catholic family.
 She attended Mary Mackillop Memorial Chapel and Museum in North Sydney.
-Following criticism by Catholic leaders regarding her role in The Golden Compass as anti-Catholic, Kidman told Entertainment Weekly that the source material had been "watered down a little" and that her religious beliefs would prevent her from taking a role in a film she perceived as anti-Catholic.
+Following criticism by Catholic leaders that her role in The Golden Compass was anti-Catholic, Kidman told Entertainment Weekly that the source material had been "watered down a little" and that her religious beliefs would prevent her from taking a role in a film she perceived as anti-Catholic.
 Since her divorce from Tom Cruise, she has been reluctant to discuss Scientology.

 A supporter of women's rights, Kidman testified before the United States House of Representatives Committee on Foreign Affairs to support the International Violence Against Women Act in 2009.
-In January 2017, she stated her support for the legalisation of same-sex marriage in Australia.
-Kidman has also donated to US Democratic party candidates.
+In January 2017, she stated her support for the legalization of same-sex marriage in Australia.
+Kidman has also donated to Democratic Party candidates.